 Pakora is a classic Indian snacks recipe made of gram flour, vegetables and few spices.
 Crispy, flavorful and absolutely addictive with tea.
 These are traditionally fried but you can easily bake or even air fry them.
 Vegan and gluten free.

-There are many varieties of pakoras and this mixed vegetable pakora is a variation of popular onion pakora.
-Here I am sharing a very detailed recipe of how to make pakora with step by step photos.
+There are many varieties of pakodas and this mixed vegetable pakora recipe is a variation of popular onion pakoda.
+Here I am sharing a very detailed recipe of how to make pakora recipe with step by step photos.

 It is an excellent tea time snack that you can whip up in minutes even for sudden guests.
 Fried besan or gram flour has a wonderful flavor and when we combine vegetables with it, it is nothing but addictive.